 BLC Mentors

-BLC Mentors is a pilot initiative designed to support mid-level library professionals in their career development through structured mentorship.
+BLC Mentors is designed to support mid-level library professionals in their career development through structured mentorship.
 This program connects experienced library leaders with mid-career professionals (3-15 years experience in or with libraries) who are looking to develop leadership skills, expand their networks, and navigate the next steps in their careers.

 Program Overview